Our Favorite Things to Do in Osaka, Japan (+ free map!)

 We took a sushi making class in Tokyo on our first trip to Japan and loved it

 Sometimes referred to as the “kitchen of Japan,” Osaka is a great place to dive into the Japanese food scene.
-This unique sushi experience will teach you how to make deco-rolled sushi, which of course you get to eat afterwards!
+This sushi making experience will teach you how to make two styles of sushi, which of course you get to eat afterwards!

 What you need to know: